gitpod-io/retired-gatsby-website/src/docs/languages/dotnet.md

 ![C# Demo Extension](../images/CSharpDemo.png)

-This extension brings code completion, snippets, auto-formatting, peek definiton, refactoring, and hover documentation for C#!
+This extension brings code completion, snippets, auto-formatting, peek definition, refactoring, and hover documentation for C#!
 To install this extension for your repository, add the following to your [.gitpod.yml](https://www.gitpod.io/docs/config-gitpod-file/) file:

 ```yaml
 vscode: